BigSoftVideo/DOTEbase/export.md

 The default is ALL.
     - You can also choose to include/exclude Checkpoints and AutoBackups associated with each Transcript (see _DOTE_ for more details).
     - You can also select to export the Canvas and Clip Collections.
+    - You can also select to include/exclude saved Clip Presets.
 1. Select `Browse` to find a location for the archive file to be generated.
 2. Select `Export` and choose a filename.